s-blu/writerey/README.md

 - [Python 3](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads)

-A guide how to install these tools is found under installation.
+More information how to install these requirements and why you need them can be found in the [installation documentation](https://docs.writerey.com/en/installation/).

-## Installation

-Please click [here](./docs/docs/en/installation.md) to visit the installation documentation.

 ## Used technologies

 Writerey is build with